 Getting started with the AA300

 When I opened the AA300 I was somewhat disappointed to see that it was not completely assembled like some of Altair’s other drones.
 However, I realized that the only assembly required was adding the drone’s legs to the body, which was easy to do.
-Also, I had to install the batteries into the drone and controller too before I was ready to fly.
-My batteries came partially charged so I was able to get a little bit of flight time right out of the box.
+Also, I had to install the battery into the drone and controller too before I was ready to fly.
+The battery comes partially charged so I was able to get a little bit of flight time right out of the box.

 Here’s everything that comes in the package of the AA300.